supervisely-ecosystem/example-inference-session/README.md

 In this tutorial, you'll learn how to infer deployed models **from your code** with the `sly.nn.inference.Session` class and process the images.
 This class is a convenient wrapper for a low-level API.
 It under the hood is just a communication with the serving app via `requests`.

+The entire integration Python script takes only 👍 95 lines of code (including comments) and can be found in [GitHub repository](https://github.com/supervisely-ecosystem/example-inference-session) for this tutorial.

 **Table of Contents**:

 - [Custom inference pipeline](#custom-inference-pipeline)